 Many lessons have been learned in 25 years that make high quality MTSS implementation a little easier.
 From teams and teaming, data-based decision making, and changing school culture, the difficult adoption process can be much easier.
 Learn about these strategies from Drs.
 Kim Gibbons and W. Alan Coulter

 LAW AND LORE

 Legal compliance is often cited as a barrier to MTSS implementation, whether in providing more intensive general education intervention, special education eligibility, 504 plans, behavior supports, and special education practices.
-Learn about relevant California and national law and regulation from our nation's leading special education law authority, Dr. Perry Zirkel.
+Learn about state and national law and regulation from our nation's leading special education law authority, Dr. Perry Zirkel.

 RESEARCH-BASED AND EXPLICIT READING INSTRUCTION

 There is consensus in the research communities about "what works" to ensure students become successful readers, but there remains a large gap in practice.
 Learn about effective reading instruction across tiers and interventions from Dr. Nancy Marchand-Martella.

 For more information, contact firstname.lastname@example.org or Mark at 847.275.7200

 Our MTSS 6th Annual Conference in New Orleans